5 Ways to Save on Rent in Singapore

 1. Location

 Location is perhaps one of the most important factors that affects property prices, both for purchase and rental.
-Location needs are however quite subjective depending on individual needs.
+Location needs can be subjective depending on individual needs.
 While staying right in town may be best for those who work near the Central Business District(CBD) and wants to be able to walk to work or party areas, it may not work for someone who prefers to stay near somewhere with more greenery.

 Obviously, staying near town or the Mass Rapid Transport(MRT) will likely be more expensive, so choose wisely.
 For instance, some of the city-fringe areas like Kallang, Potong Pasir and Boon Keng are pretty much considered 'heartlands”, but they are very accessible to the central area either by MRT or buses.
 Also, if you are not working near the CBD, there is little reason to stay near there.
 In fact, the government has increasingly encouraged businesses to move to business centres far from town, such as at Changi Business Park or in the Jurong area; so if you choose an apartment near these areas, you can be sure your rent will be much cheaper.